NDevTK/infra/appengine/findit/docs/flake_detector.md

 ## Bug Filing Criteria
 To avoid being noisy, a flaky test is only reported to Monorail if all the following requirements are met:
-* At least 3 unreported flake occurrences that are associated with different CLs within the past 24 hours.
+* At least 3 unreported non hidden cq flake occurrences that are associated with different CLs or at least 1 unreported CI flake occurrences within the past 24 hours.
 * Any bug can only be created or updated at most once within any 24 hours window.
 * At most 30 bugs can be created or updated within any 24 hours window.